Setting Personal SMART Goals will Help You Live Your Best Year Yet

 - Set 12 Goals Per Year: We create 12 goals per year in our group, and break down 3 goals per quarter.
 Our check-ins are a simple text message we copy and paste to each other each day that restates our goals and a bulleted list of 1-2 things we did to help accomplish the goal.
 We add a check mark emoji or an X mark if nothing was done.
 We offer encouragement when needed, but it’s meant to be a quick check-in, not a space to complain, give excuses, or offer unwanted advice.

 - Set SMART Goals: SMART stands for: Specific, Measureable, Attainable (in your control), Relevant, and Time-bound (meaning there is a deadline).
 Many people make the mistake of setting goals that are completely out of their control.
 For example, a bad goal for me would be to sign ten clients in the first two months of the year.
 I have very little control over this, and setting that kind of unrealistic goal would end up making feel like a failure.
 A SMART goal would be to reach out to ten potential new ideal clients the first two months of the year.
 Signing them would be a bonus, but the outreach is the goal.
 A bad personal goal would be to stop being so stressed out.
 A SMART personal goal would be to do the Headspace app three times per week and turn my phone off every night at 9pm.
 Both of these things help lessen stress, but are way more in my control and very easy to measure.
+Not to mention, they will eventually become a habit.
 See the difference?

 - Goals v/s Your To-Do List: There is a big difference between your every day chores and goal setting.
 Remember that going to the grocery store is not a goal, it is just on your to do list.
 Making three healthy meals at home every week is a goal.
 If your goal partners start rattling off their to-do list, simply remind them of the focus and try to bring them back to their SMART goals.